SynthX-Multi/DiscoMine-v2/README.md

 ---

 For the lighter, more host-friendly version, open the `lite` branch of this repository.
-That build removes the extra weight from the full codebase and is the recommended option for many Discord bot hosting providers, shared containers, or low-resource VPS setups.
+The Lite build removes the extra weight from the full codebase and is the recommended option for many Discord bot hosting providers, shared containers, or low-resource VPS setups.

 ---